brettz9/SharedStorage/README.md

 # SharedStorage

-Planned space for a proposal for shared storage and polyfill.
+A proposed API for shared storage in the browser along with a working polyfill (and browser settings emulator).

 ## Use cases